+Individually Collectively

+December 31, 2023 assessed assessed Total

+Trade receivables 68,703,082 46,760,957 115,464,039

+Allowance for doubtful receivables (9,631,518) (18,630,497) (28,262,015)

+TOTAL 59,071,565 28,130,459 87,202,024

+Individually Collectively

-December 31, 2022 Individually assessed Collectively assessed Total Trade receivables 49,378,641 44,459,748 93,838,389 Allowance for doubtful receivables (9,631,518) (17,680,890) (27,312,408) TOTAL 39,747,123 26,778,858 66,525,981
+December 31, 2022 assessed assessed Total

+Trade receivables 49,378,641 44,459,748 93,838,389

+Allowance for doubtful receivables (9,631,518) (17,680,890) (27,312,409)

-January 1, 2022 Individually assessed Collectively assessed Total Trade receivables 40,929,369 42,237,997 83,167,366 Allowance for doubtful receivables (10,194,912) (16,228,357) (26,423,269) Total 30,734,457 26,009,640 56,744,097
+Total 39,747,123 26,778,858 66,525,980

-Individually assessed trade receivables include mainly accrued income, trade receivables from National Health Insurance House and subsidiaries of MedLife, for which due to management's assessment of a lower credit risk, no allowance for doubtful receivables in deemed necessary.
+Individually assessed trade receivables include mainly accrued income, trade receivables from National Health Insurance House and subsidiaries of MedLife, for which due to management's assessment of a lower credit risk, which resulted to no material allowance for expected credit losses, the Company did not recognise any in the financial statements.
 As an exception, as accrued income, it is included an amount of RON 7,365,835 which represents amounts receivable by MedLife S.A. from the Health Insurance House of the Municipality of Bucharest, not yet invoiced.
 The Company has booked this amount in the previous years.
 The company has also commenced court proceedings in the past against the Health Insurance House of Bucharest.
 The management of the Company is confident that the amount will be recovered in the end, but considering the unfavourable decisions of the courts in similar cases, the Company has decided to register a value adjustment for the entire amount in the previous years.

-As of 31 December 2022, and 31 December 2021, the amounts, both the receivable and the 100% allowance are still in balance.
+As of 31 December 2023, and 31 December 2022, the amounts, both the receivable and the 100% allowance are still in balance.
+Remaining amounts recorded in accrued income represent services rendered, for which the invoices were not yet issued as at year end.

-The allowance for doubtful receivables for individually assessed trade receivables include the value adjustment aforementioned as well as allowance for certain customers for which management assessed high credit risk and computed allowance for doubtful receivables for the entire amount.
+The allowance for expected credit losses for individually assessed trade receivables include the value adjustment aforementioned in relation to the Health Insurance House as well as an allowance for certain customers for which management has assessed as having a default rate of 100% and computed an allowance for expected credit losses for the entire amount.

 The Company applies the simplified approach for providing for expected credit losses (ECL) prescribed by IFRS 9, which requires the use of the lifetime expected loss provision for all trade receivables which are collectively analysed.
 A provision matrix was prepared based on historical observed default rates over the expected life of trade receivables resulting in an ECL reflecting the predictive risk by type of customer.

 Changes in economic conditions were also considered as part of forward-looking information.

-Estimating adjustments for doubtful receivables involves forecasting future macroeconomic conditions for 2023, compared to the average during 2019-2021.
+Estimating adjustments for expected credit losses involves forecasting future macroeconomic conditions for 2024, compared to the average during 2020-2022.